DanielOnGitHub17/DanielOnGitHub17/README.md

 - 👋 Hi, I’m @DanielOnGitHub17
-- 👀 I’m interested in Artificial Intelligence, Data Science, Website Development, and Science.
+- 👀 I’m interested in Software Engineering, Artificial Intelligence, Data Science, Website Development, and Mathematics.
-- 🌱 I’m currently learning Back-end development.
+- 🌱 I’m currently learning node.js and related tech stacks.
-- 💞️ I’m looking to collaborate on any software project.
+- 💞️ I’m looking forward to an internship offer for summer 2025.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/daniel-enesi-0319a227a/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/enesidaniel/)

 <!---
 DanielOnGitHub17/DanielOnGitHub17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.